Regular models of ramified unitary Shimura varieties at maximal parahoric level: Introduction

-It is well-known that questions concerning local properties of integral models can be reduced to studying local models of Shimura varieties.
-The advantage of this approach is that we are then dealing with moduli spaces which can be defined in terms of linear algebra.
-This is also the point of view taken in this paper.
-We construct a regular local model first and indicate the implications for the integral models of Rapoport-Zink spaces in the last section.
+It is well-known that local properties of integral models can often be studied via local models, which have the advantage of being defined in terms of linear algebra.
+We adopt this perspective in the present work: we first construct a regular local model and then, in the final section, indicate its implications for the integral models of Rapoport--Zink spaces.